 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “Engagement notices,” Winnipeg Free Press, 16 December 1943, page 12.

 “Patricia M. Sullivan,” Winnipeg Free Press, 9 February 1945, page 3.

 “Prominent businessman dies at 77,” Winnipeg Free Press, 22 October 1957, page 24.

 Obituary, Winnipeg Free Press, 24 October 1957, page 36.

 Death registration [Mary Fraser Sullivan], British Columbia Vital Statistics.

 Obituary [Mary Fraser Sullivan], Winnipeg Free Press, 12 April 1975, page 44.

 “Lieut.-Col. Arthur Sullivan,” p.
 856-860, The East Side of the Red: A Centennial Project of the Rural Municipality of St. Clements, 1884-1984 by St. Clements Historical Committee, 1984.
 [Manitoba Legislative Library, F5648.S23 Eas]

-We thank Jim Anderson and Gary Anderson for providing additional information used here.
+We thank Jim Anderson, Gary Anderson, and Glen Suggett for providing additional information used here.